theneims/SampleChannelApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Running Sample Channel App locally:

+* Open a terminal window and navigate inside the folder that contains the Sample Channel App and enter these commands.

+* cd SampleChannelApp/

+* ng serve -o

+* The Sample Channel App will run on localhost:4200

+## Creating the Applications in Studio

+* Open the creators studio (https://studio.contactcanvas.com) and navigate to the Edit Apps Section

+* Create a new app with the name “SampleChannelApp”

+* Navigate to the configurations of the app you just created and enter the url configuration as (localhost:4200)